warunatrivet/uwazi_test/Create-templates.md

 ![New template](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/new_document_entity.jpg)

-Note: When you add a **select** or **multi-select property** to a type, you will see a field titled _Thesauri_ in which you can select a _Thesaurus_ or an _Entity type_ that you have already created.
+Note: When you add a **select** or **multi-select property** to a type, you will see a field titled _Thesauri_ in which you can select a _Thesaurus_ or a _Template_ that you have already created.
 See the section on [create thesauri](https://github.com/huridocs/uwazi/wiki/Create-thesauri) for more information on how to create these thesauri.